 Kilimanjaro: The Trekking Guide to Africa’s Highest Mountain

-The fourth edition of the ‘Kili Bible’ is now out.
+The fifth edition of the ‘Kili Bible’ is now out.
 First published in 2002, the Kilimanjaro Guide quickly became the established guide to those wishing to reach the summit of Africa’s highest mountain.

 About the guide

-For this fourth edition we have improved and updated the Kilimanjaro Guide in a number of ways.
+For this fifth edition we have improved and updated the Kilimanjaro Guide in a number of ways.
 As a result, this book: